aiden9xx/LiveMatch/README.md

 # About the App

-An Android app showing the Articles from NewsApi.org
+An Android App for a hypothetical sports event.

 ## Features
 - Show all participating teams.